-(Unrestricted equity, less on-balance sheet performance bond divided by the number of members at the end of the period) Additional information regarding the Equity per Member requirement may be found in Policy 305.
+(Unrestricted equity, less on-balance sheet performance bond. due from affiliates, guarantees debts/pledges/assignments and other assets determined to be restricted, divided by the number of members at the end of the period) The Contractor may request a waiver from AHCCCS to include the prorated portion of the due for affiliates balance resulting from cash/bank account sweep arrangements with other AHCCCS lines of business.
+Additional information regarding the Equity per Member requirement may be found in the Performance Bond and Equity per Member Requirements Policy in ACOM Policy 305.

-Medical Expense Ratio
+Medical Loss Ratio